nasa/cumulus-docs/docs/deployment.md

 		 urs_url: https://uat.urs.earthdata.nasa.gov/ #make sure to include the trailing slash

-		 # if not specified the value of the apigatewy backend endpoint is used
+		 # if not specified the value of the apigateway backend endpoint is used
 		 # api_backend_url: https://apigateway-url-to-api-backend/ #make sure to include the trailing slash

 		 # if not specified the value of the apigateway dist url is used